getavalon/core/docs/index.md

 ### Target Audience

-To make the most out of pyblish-starter, some knowledge and experience is assumed.
+To make the most out of pyblish-mindbender, some knowledge and experience is assumed.

 |                      | minimal                            | recommended
 |:---------------------|:-----------------------------------|:--------------